France Bleu Pays d'Auvergne

-France Bleu Pays d'Auvergne (Occitan: França Blau País d'Auvèrnhe, lit: Blue France, Country of Auvergne) is a generalist public service radio station.
+ici Pays d'Auvergne (Occitan: içi País d'Auvèrnhe, lit: ici, Country of Auvergne) is a generalist public service radio station.
 It broadcasts in the departments of Puy-de-Dôme, Allier, Cantal and most of western Haute-Loire.

 History

 1944-1967: Early years

 Radio in Auvergne was born in hiding the day after the liberation of Clermont-Ferrand, at the end of August 1944.
 On 8 September 1944, the announcement "Ici Clermont, Radiodiffusion française" was heard.
 It would follow the first announcements of the "Poste FFI Clermont-Auvergne" radio.

 The first team moved into Royat.
 One of the member of the team would later become the commune's mayor.
 At the microphone were quite a famous couple at the time: Rene and Françoise Paput.
 Rene Paput created the character "Pére Johannet", whom a lot of people in Auvèrnhe believe is real.
 He notably appeared in the local agricultural broadcast and magazine.
 He also hosted broadcasts called Theater and Variety as well as Auvergne at the microphone.

 On 5 October, the team moved into Chamalières, located at Avenue 7 de Royat.
 This building, where Aubert Frére had been arrested by the Germans, is now used as the headquarters of France 3 Auvergne-Rhône-Alpes.

 By 1946, the station had expanded in broadcasting significantly following the establishment of a powerful medium wave signal from Ennezat, replacing the original transmitter at Gravenoire.
 The programs also expanded, with Jean Herbé and Émile Defforges hosting a variety show and a folklore program, respectively. original broadcasts, which were variety and folklore respectively.